jlinoff/sshx/README.md

 Go demo program that shows how to the ssh package with keyboard-interactive, password and public-key authentication on multiple hosts.

 It's only goal is to provide some examples of how things work so that I don't forget them.
-It is not suitable for production.
+It is probably not suitable for production.

 It demonstrates three types of authentication: password, keyboard-interactive and public-key.